-Situated some eight kilometres south of Donegal Town in County Donegal, Rossnowlagh Beach will take your breath away (literally, at times, when it gets blustery!).
+Situated some eight kilometres south of Donegal Town, Rossnowlagh Beach will take your breath away (literally, at times!).

 This popular surfers’ destination has a 3.2km long beach that’s perfect for long walks or, if you’re feeling hardy, a quick dip!

 Below, you’ll find info on everything from parking and surfing to where to visit a short spin away.